Multiple independently targetable reentry vehicle: MRV

 A multiple re-entry vehicle (MRV) system for a ballistic missile deploys multiple warheads above a single aimpoint which then drift apart, producing a cluster bomb-like effect.
 These warheads are not individually targetable.
-The advantage of an MRV over a single warhead is the increased effectiveness due to the greater coverage; this increases the overall damage produced within the centre of the pattern, making it far greater than the damage possible from any single warhead in the MRV cluster; this makes for an efficient area-attack weapon and makes interception by anti-ballistic missiles more challenging due to the number of warheads being deployed at once.
+The advantage of an MRV over a single warhead is the increased effectiveness due to the greater coverage; this increases the overall damage produced within the center of the pattern, making it far greater than the damage possible from any single warhead in the MRV cluster; this makes for an efficient area-attack weapon and makes interception by anti-ballistic missiles more challenging due to the number of warheads being deployed at once.

 Improved warhead designs allow smaller warheads for a given yield, while better electronics and guidance systems allow greater accuracy.
 As a result, MIRV technology has proven more attractive than MRV for advanced nations.
-Multiple-warhead missiles require both a miniaturised physics package and a lower mass re-entry vehicle, both of which are highly advanced technologies.
+Multiple-warhead missiles require both a miniaturized physics package and a lower mass re-entry vehicle, both of which are highly advanced technologies.
 As a result, single-warhead missiles are more attractive for nations with less advanced or less productive nuclear technology.
 The United States first deployed MRV warheads on the Polaris A-3 SLBM in 1964 on the USS Daniel Webster.
 The Polaris A-3 missile carried three warheads each having an approximate yield of 200 ktTNT.
 This system was also used by the Royal Navy who also retained MRV with the Chevaline upgrade, though the number of warheads in Chevaline was reduced to two due to the ABM counter-measures carried.
 The Soviet Union deployed 3 MRVs on the R-27U SLBM and 3 MRVs on the R-36P ICBM.
 Refer to atmospheric re-entry for more details.

+Combat usage

+On November 21, 2024, as part of the Russian invasion of Ukraine, Russia launched an Oreshnik intermediate-range ballistic missile, striking Dnipro.
+Western officials stated the missile used a MIRV system, marking their first use in combat.
+The night attack was reported to see six sequential vertical flashes, each comprising a cluster of up to six individual projectiles.
+Ukraine's air force initially claimed an intercontinental ballistic missile (range greater than 5,500 km) was used, and Ukrainian media initially reported it was an RS-26 Rubezh IRBM with range 5,800 km.
+The US and Russia confirmed it was intermediate-range (3,000–5,500 km), but the Pentagon stated it was based on the RS-26 IRBM.
+It was fired from the Astrakhan region 700 km away.
+UN spokesperson Stéphane Dujarric called the use of the intermediate-range weapon "concerning and worrying".